What Is Formula Mass Of A Compound

 The Significance of Formula Mass in Stoichiometry

-Formula mass plays a crucial role in stoichiometry, the branch of chemistry that deals with the quantitative relationships between reactants and products in chemical reactions.
+Formula mass matters a lot in stoichiometry, the branch of chemistry that deals with the quantitative relationships between reactants and products in chemical reactions.
 Stoichiometry relies on the concept of the mole to convert between mass and number of particles.
 The molar mass, which is numerically equivalent to the formula mass in grams per mole, is the key conversion factor.

 Formula Mass and Percentage Composition